UFC Fight Night: Blaydes vs. Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Lansberg throws significantly more leather — a 1.0 sig. strike per minute gap.
 McMann is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Lansberg has tighter striking defense, making opponents miss more often.

 The Pick: Sara McMann over Lina Lansberg.
-This is essentially a pick'em.
-The model nudges toward McMann at 55%, but there's almost nothing separating these two.
+The model gives McMann a slight nod at 57% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Brett Johns vs Tony Gravely